 5.4.5.
-Church Leaders and Chamber of Commerce Workshop - Wundanyi
+Church Leaders and Chamber of Commerce, Wundanyi Meeting

-Figure 62: Participants of Meeting at Wundanyi
+Figure 62: Participants of Community Meeting at Wundanyi

-The workshop held at Wundanyi explored the benefits of a project.
+The meeting held at Wundanyi explored the benefits of a project.
 In attendance were church leaders and members of the Chamber of Commerce Taita Taveta.